-Test Automation Best Practices and Tips
+Test Automation Best Practices and Tips for QA Managers

-In the earlier days of test automation, I was working with two teams at Simform.
+In the earlier days of software test automation, I was working with two teams at Simform.
 Both the teams were trying their best to set up and implement the test cases as meticulously as planned.
 But I realized that one of the groups was following a set of practices that led them to use minimal time and effort with more accurate results.

 The reason behind the performing team was, they knew that relying heavily on one practice will not work, such as record and playback.
 They went into the details of gauging the exact requirement and avoided unforeseen complexities that non-performing team did not bother to look into.